Can dogs eat graham crackers?

 Dogs should not consume too much sugar.
 High levels of sugar in a dog’s diet can lead to tooth decay and poor dental health, diabetes, obesity, and other problems.

-So, yes, graham crackers can be bad for dogs if your pup eats too many, or eats them too frequently.
+So, yes, graham crackers can be bad for dogs if your pup eats too many.
+Or if he or she eats them too often.

 Are Graham Crackers Good for Dogs?

 Plain graham crackers with no added ingredients can provide your dog with carbohydrates, sugars, and salt, all of which dogs do need.
 So can dogs eat graham crackers as part of their regular diet?

 The nutrients in graham crackers are ones your dog will already be getting in their regular diet.

 Eating too many snacks like graham crackers can offset the careful balance of nutrients in your dog’s diet.

 Generally, graham crackers aren’t harmful to dogs in small amounts, but they aren’t actively good for our pets either.

 Your dog will probably enjoy sharing this little treat with you.
 But it doesn’t mean that the food is great for him.

 Some graham crackers come with added flavorings like cinnamon.
 Cinnamon is not toxic to dogs, so they can eat cinnamon graham crackers in small amounts, just like regular, or plain ones.